All Episodes

 So things are slowing down.

-If you push through higher taxes, very expensive government programs, uh, you're gonna see a real pullback because that is going to signal to companies to pull in their spending, pull in the promotions and the higher, you know, the higher salaries for people sit On cash, you're not exactly sure what kind of big government program is just lurking around the corner.
+If you push through higher taxes, very expensive government programs, you're going to see a real pullback because that is going to signal to companies to pull in their spending, pull in the promotions and the higher, you know, the higher salaries for people.

 These two Senate races in January in Georgia could not be more important.

-This is the only thing you've got going in terms of a wall to stop what's coming in, the the progressive policies that are coming in.
+This is the only thing you've got going in terms of a wall to stop what's coming in, the progressive policies that are coming in.

 But look, we're investigating election fraud right now.